hojinc02/Systolic_TimestepSkip-and-QAT/README.md

 ![os_prune](images/os_prune.png)

 ## Results
 The results were obtained using a 14M parameter VGG16 model, which achieved 90.98% accuracy on CIFAR-10 when trained from scratch with the AdamW optimizer.
-The table below summarizes the test accuracy after pruning 80% of the convolutional layer weights, applying 4-bit quantization-aware training, and the resulting error delta compared to the original full-precision model.
+The table below summarizes the test accuracy after pruning 80% of the convolutional layer weights, applying 4-bit quantization-aware training (QAT), and the resulting error delta compared to the original full-precision model.
 Pruning was performed iteratively during training using a scheduler to optimize the weight reduction process.
 | Type           | WS Test Accuracy | OS Test Accuracy |
 | -------------- | ---------------: | ---------------: |
 | Pruned         | 90.77%           | 89.32%           |